- 8 minutes to read

 Purging messages is a destructive operation and should be used with caution.
 Always make sure to have a backup of the messages before purging.

-Purging a queue functionality is available from MSMQ queues as Resources in Monitor Views and from the Queue Details modal.
+Purge messages from MSMQ queues directly in Monitor Views or from the Queue Details modal.

 Example of the 'Purge' menu item from the Action button on a queue resource.